AndersDeath/diary2/000-current.md

 Today I was working on DRSMILE release.
 Interesting that I feel myself broken.
 Today I had a lot of meetings and discussed a lot of things.
 I tried to write several lines of Java code.
 I don't like this language, but I see that I need to know it.
 A lot of vacancies have this language in the requirements list.
 Also I feel that speak English worse.
 I need to start training tomorrow again.
 It's bad.
 Also I didn't have time to proceed working on articles.
 I didn't have time for recording new vide as well.
 I suppose that I fill record another diary tomorrow.
 By the way it's interesting that github thinks that this repository is "SHELL". it's fun, because practically all lines are markdown.
 Tomorrow I will try to be better.

 # 18 January - Wednesday - Yerevan - 111 day of immigration

+As usual I was coding for the most part of the day.